schmettow/New_Stats/docs/Generalized_Linear_Models.md

 |fixef |Intercept |   99.4|  92.9|   107|

-Noteworthy, the brm engine uses the identity link function by default.
+Noteworthy, for Exgaussian models the brm engine uses the identity link function by default.
 While this is rather convenient for interpretation, it could theoretically lead to impossible predictions.
 As we will see later, the exgaussian is not immune, but *robust to impossible predictions* because of its tiny left tail.
 Any linear impact factor, like an experimental treatment can push it 150 ms to the left with insignificant risk of impossible predictions.

+All GLM family members introduced so far are established, have been presented in many textbooks and are routinely used in research of all kinds.
+The Exgaussian is a newcomer.
+It does not come with a solid background in physical systems and may very well be considered just a hack.
+The following two sections  examine Exgaussian models more closely and sets them in competition against Gamma and Gaussian error terms.
+We will be using primarily graphical methods here, but will come back these cases in chapter [#WM] with a more formal approach.